krishnasukhadiya/Node-Demo/README.md

-# TEST PROJECT
+# DEMO PROJECT
- TEST PRACTICAL
+ DEMO PRACTICAL

- This project is for practicle test using nodejs express APIs, with typescript mysql
+ This is demo project using nodejs express APIs, with typescript mysql

  # Setupda the database and the table for that import the database using script
- `tatva.sql`
+ `databse.sql`

  Install all packages used in project
  `$ npm install`